shoaibrayeen/shoaibrayeen.github.io/index.md

 Software Engineer
 </p>

 This is Mohd Shoaib Rayeen.
 I am a Software Engineer.
-I have primarily worked on Backend architecture, and I got opportunities to work on Frontend Architecture, System Designing, Automation Testing, and Site Reliability Engineering.
+I work on Backend Architecture, and I got opportunities to work on Frontend Architecture, System Designing, Automation Testing, and Site Reliability Engineering.

 **Feel Free to Contribute in [Programmers Community](https://shoaibrayeen.github.io/Programmers-Community/) managed by Me!**